-Taxpayers use Form 8962 to calculate the Premium Tax Credit, or 'PTC'.
-The amount of the PTC is then reconciled with any Advanced Payment of a Premium Tax Credit, or 'APTC'.
+Taxpayers use Form 8962 to calculate the Premium Tax Credit (PTC).
+The amount of the PTC is then reconciled with any Advanced Payment of a Premium Tax Credit (APTC).

 Information Prior to the 2018 Tax Year

 The premium tax credit is a refundable tax credit available to certain individuals that purchased affordable health insurance through the Health Insurance Marketplace.
 The size of the premium tax credit is based on a sliding scale and it is available primarily to taxpayers whose household income falls within a range that is set each year.

 Those who have lower income may receive a larger credit to help cover the cost of their insurance.
 When an individual enrolls for insurance through the Marketplace, they can choose to have the Marketplace compute an estimated credit that is paid to the insurance company to lower what the individual pays for their monthly premiums (advance payments of the premium tax credit, or APTC).
 Or, the individual can choose to get all of the benefit of the credit when they file their tax return for the year.
 If the taxpayer chooses to have advance payments of the premium tax credit made on their behalf, they must reconcile the amount paid in advance with the actual credit that is computed when they file their tax return.
 Either way, the the taxpayer must complete Form 8962, Premium Tax Credit (PTC) and attach it to their tax return for the year.